alphardworks/alphardworks.github.io/privacy.md

 # PRIVACY POLICY

-Rolling ABC Game Studio (“we”, “us”, “our”) is committed to maintaining customer privacy through an ethical performance culture that is based on trust, simplicity and confidence.
-It is one of Rolling ABC Game Studio’s core principles to secure customer information while using our mobile applications (“products”), and provide privacy protection that is critical in maintaining trust and providing better services.
-Rolling ABC Game Studio’s individual privacy protection policy ensures the confidentiality of customer information under the defined terms and conditions below.
+AlphardWorks Studio (“we”, “us”, “our”) is committed to maintaining customer privacy through an ethical performance culture that is based on trust, simplicity and confidence.
+It is one of AlphardWorks Studio’s core principles to secure customer information while using our mobile applications (“products”), and provide privacy protection that is critical in maintaining trust and providing better services.
+AlphardWorks Studio’s individual privacy protection policy ensures the confidentiality of customer information under the defined terms and conditions below.

 ## 1 Effective date and update

-Effective date of this privacy policy：2019/05/15
+Effective date of this privacy policy：2019/06/15

 ## 2 Information we will collect and trace